 I am studying for a PhD under the supervision of Dr. Gavin Morley in the Diamond group at Milburn House, with funding from NQIT.
-My current title is 'Building a Node in a Diamond Quantum Computer'.
+The project is concerned with fabricating laser-written diamond devices for use in quantum technologies.

 I completed an undergraduate physics degree at the University of Surrey including a placement at Radboud University, Nijmegen, the Netherlands working on electron-phonon coupling in low-dimensional systems.